 Fortunately, Tlachichuca has two well-established guest houses offering accommodation, gear rentals, and rides to the Piedra Grande Hut in 4wd vehicles.

 Expect to pay around $200 USD for accommodation, food, and transport.

 Pico de Orizaba Climbing Route

 I should preface this with a note that I didn’t manage to summit – I made it to within 100 meters of the summit before turning back.
 More on this later.

-Assuming that you’ve done some acclimation prior to arriving at the hut (I highly recommend a day hike up La Malinche – blog post coming soon), I would recommend attempting a summit on your first night at the hut (if the weather cooperates).
+Assuming that you’ve done some acclimation prior to arriving at the hut (See my acclimatization itinerary down below), I would recommend attempting a summit on your first night at the hut (if the weather cooperates).
 I recommend this because the longer you spend at the hut, the weaker you will get.
-At 4230m, you’ll likely lose most of your appetite and have difficulty sleeping.
+At 4,230 m, you’ll likely lose most of your appetite and have difficulty sleeping.

 From the hut to the summit it’s a vertical gain of about 1400 meters.
 Quite a lot for a single summit push at this altitude.
 Consider your typical climbing speed and try to choose a start time – the guides I met in the hut recommended starting at 12 am, and for me, this was far too early and one of the main reasons I turned back.
 If you would consider yourself a “fit” climber, I’d say 3 am would be a good time to start.
 You want to be somewhere around the base of the glacier at sunrise.

 There are three main sections of the climb, I’ll go over them below.